OregonDAS-IS/agencyshare-SCCM-BigIP-VPN/README.md

 ## Files Included

 ### User Configuration Check and Remediation
 - CI - Set USER F5 ra.oregon.gov config.ps1: This script is utilized for checking the user configuration related to the ra.oregon.gov VPN.
-- CI - Set USER F5 ra.oregon.gov remediation.ps1: Use this script for remediation actions related to user configurations for the ra.oregon.gov VPN.
-System Configuration Check and Remediation
+Use flags to control behavior.
 - CI - Set SYSTEM F5 ra.oregon.gov config.ps1: Use this script to check system configurations pertaining to the ra.oregon.gov VPN.
-- CI - Set SYSTEM F5 ra.oregon.gov remediation.ps1: This script is designed for system-level remediation tasks associated with the ra.oregon.gov VPN configuration.
+Use flags to control behavior.

 ## Instructions
 User Configuration Check: